-Soliton solutions of KP correspond to algebro-geometric data associated to rational curves obtained by shrinking some cycles to double points.
-The soliton number of a soliton solution is the arithmetic genus of the corresponding singular curve and it is an invariant associated to the given soliton.
-The real ovals become infinitely long after this degeneration.
+Soliton solutions of KP correspond to algebraic-geometric data associated to rational curves obtained by shrinking some cycles to double points (\cite{Kr3}, see also the book \cite{DKN} and references therein).
+After applying the Darboux transformation (\ref{eq:D}) we obtain the wave function (\ref{eq:Satowf}) defined on a Riemann sphere denoted by $\Gamma_0$ throughout the paper, whose effective divisor ${\mathcal D}^{(0)} = \{ \gamma^{(0)}_l \, ; l\in [M-1] \}\subset \Gamma_0 \backslash \{ P_0 \}$, consists of the $N$ real simple poles of the dressed wavefunction (\ref{eq:Satowf}) at time $\vec t= \vec 0 = (0,0,\dots)$,

-Dubrovin and Natanzon's proof of non-degeneracy for solutions associated with $\mathtt M$-curves holds also when the algebraic curve is singular.
-Therefore it is natural to associate the family of real regular bounded multi-soliton solutions defined in the previous section to algebro-geometric data on such rational degenerations of regular $\mathtt M$--curves.
-In the following sections we construct a degenerate $\mathtt M$--curve and the wave--function $\tilde \Psi$ associated to the multi--soliton solutions defined in the previous subsection.
-In particular, the relation between Dubrovin and Natanzon wave--function ${\tilde \Psi}^{(0)}$ and Sato's one ${\hat \Psi }^{(0)}$ for the multi-solitons considered here is